warezoid/bitcointags/docs/DOCUMENTATION.md

 - **DOM (Document object model)**: Structured tree model of the document, where each element of the document is represented as an object.
 For more information, you can visit [Document Object Model](https://wikipedia.org/wiki/Document_Object_Model) on [Wikipedia](https://wikipedia.org).
 - **GUI (Graphical User Interface)**: In the context of Bitcointags, the GUI can be understood as the extension's popup window.
 - **Content scripts**: A file that runs in the context of a web page.
 In the context of Bitcointags, a content script can be thought of as a **script.js** file, which is the core of Bitcointags.
+- **Sieve effect**: Minimizing unnecessary operations and quickly detect unsupported inputs.
+This approach can be compared to the gold panning process, where the clay is first sieved through coarse screens, then through finer screens, and finally the remaining particles are hand panned.
+This is where the sieve effect comes from.

 ## Functional Principles